 - Flame Belch ultimate can be cancelled manually causing a belch to knock enemies back earlier than they expect.
 It can be used as a sort of an escape ability if there is nothing else you or your teammates can do.

 - Since Flame Belch is an ultimate of Scorch, Iggy can still place Turrets and Oil Spills while Ult is being cast.

-- If you are playing against heroes with AoE damage abilities (e.g. Gideon oe Sparrow) make sure to spread your Turrets so that they are not wiped by a single Cosmic Rift or a Hall of Arrows
+- If you are playing against heroes with AoE-over-time damage abilities (e.g. Sparrow, Gadget, The Fey) make sure to spread your Turrets so that they are not wiped by a single Hail of Arrows

 - When cleaning waves or taking a camp always try to choose a position so that minions are standing in line with a Turret.
 This way it will be hitting everyone in the path of fire.

 Containment Fence works perfectly with most AoE damage dealers.
 Iggy and Scorch aren't an exception.